 Learn and master the art of framing data analysis problems as Spark problems through over 20 hands-on examples, and then scale them up to run on cloud computing services in this course.

-- Learn the concepts of Spark’s Resilient Distributed Datastores
+- Learn the concepts of Spark’s Resilient Distributed Datasets, DataFrames, and Datasets.

 - Get a crash course in the Scala programming language

-- Develop and run Spark jobs quickly using Scala
+- Develop and run Spark jobs quickly using Scala, IntelliJ, and SBT

 - Translate complex analysis problems into iterative or multi-stage Spark scripts